Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - a John Doe order – the court can order search and seizure in respect of an unknown defendant with the cooperation of the local commissioner and police, if required, to raid any premises where infringing activities are suspected to be carried out.

 In India, a patent infringement suit may be filed either in a district court with jurisdiction or before a high court, depending on the pecuniary value of the civil suit (based on the damages sought, the applicable court fees and costs).

-However, if a defendant counterclaims for revocation of the patent, the suit and the counterclaim are transferred to a high court for a decision.
-As defendants invariably counterclaim for revocation, patent infringement suits are typically heard only by the high courts.
+However, if a defendant counterclaims for revocation of the patent, the suit and the counterclaim are transferred to a high court.
+As defendants invariably counterclaim for revocation, patent infringement suits are typically heard mostly by the high courts.